barakdaniel/Vector-Language-Compiler/README.md

 This is the course final project, building a compiler from vector language to a c file.
 The compiler built with the usage of Bison and Flex.

-## Compiling the code:
-first use the make command to create the "vcc" compiler, the vcc compiler expects to get an input file and output file with full paths names.
-After running the compiler with the desired input file, the output file you have entered will be a .c file which can be compiled and run.

 ## Vector Language
 Please refer to the pdf file in the repositry, file name is vlang.pdf .

+## Guide to run the compiler
+	1	- Use the "make" command to compile the file and generate the "vcc" compiler (output = vcc.exe).

+	2	- Run the vcc compiler with input file and output file:
+		  ./vcc.exe <input file> <output file>
+		  Example: " ./vcc.exe ./source.vlang out.c "

+	3	- Compile the c code with just the output file you requested.
+		  Example: " gcc out.c -o out.exe "

+	4	- Run to see the result of your vlang file.

+### Important note
+	The compiler creates header file named "vector_functions.h" please make sure you are compiling the output file when you have the header file in the same directory.